dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 Billing Admin service tokens have certain account-level permissions.
 For more on these permissions, see [Billing Admin](/docs/cloud/manage-access/enterprise-permissions#billing-admin).

 **Manage marketplace apps** <br/>
-Used only for apps on the marketplace (for example, the [Snowflake Native app](/docs/cloud-integrations/snowflake-native-app)).
+Used only for service tokens assigned to marketplace apps (for example, the [Snowflake Native app](/docs/cloud-integrations/snowflake-native-app)).

 **Metadata Only**<br/>
 Metadata-only service tokens authorize requests to the Discovery API.